cubermitis/HackFest2024/HF-Advance/README.md

 ### Lazy (My Solve)

 I didn't feel like understanding the conditions, so I just skipped it.
-This can be done by switching the program counter (`pc`) on the first branch check at `0x8000a06`.
+This can be done by moving the program counter (`pc`) on the first branch check at `0x8000a06`.

 ![Branch](images/check_toggle_switch.png)